chad-steadman/python-irc-client/README.md

 [wxGlade](http://wxglade.sourceforge.net/) is the tool being used to create the wxPython GUI.
 The `gui.wxg` file can be opened in wxGlade in order to edit the GUI.

-The protocols for properly communicating with IRC servers is laid out by [RFC 1459](https://tools.ietf.org/html/rfc1459) and [RFC 2812](https://tools.ietf.org/html/rfc2812).
+The protocol for properly communicating with IRC servers is laid out by [RFC 1459](https://tools.ietf.org/html/rfc1459) and [RFC 2812](https://tools.ietf.org/html/rfc2812).
 Great care has been taken to ensure the underlying socket programming conforms to the standards put forth by these documents.

 ## Requirements
 - [Python 3.5+](https://www.python.org/downloads/)